 The ASSIGN statement is the only way you can assign a statement label to a symbolic name.
 A GO TO statement or a format identifier in an I/O statement can then reference this symbolic name.
 To use the symbolic name in another context, you must redefine it with an integer value in an arithmetic assignment statement.
-Its syntax is where stl is a statement label and name is an integer variable name.
-The statement label must be the label of an executable statement or a FORMAT statement in the same program unit as the ASSIGN statement.
-You cannot declare name to be of length INTEGER1.
+Its syntax is as follows: